-- Planning policy on offshore renewable energy Nationally Significant Infrastructure Projects (NSIPs), 3.4.1.1 specifically in relation to fish and shellfish ecology, is contained in the Overarching National Policy Statement (NPS) for Energy (NPS EN-1; DECC, 2011a), the NPS for Renewable Energy Infrastructure (NPS EN-3, DECC, 2011b) and the Marine Policy Statement (MPS).
-The MPS notes that marine planning authorities should be mindful of the high-level marine objectives set out by the UK in order to ensure due consideration of marine ecology and biodiversity interests.
-It also recognises the role of conservation of ecologically sensitive areas throughout the planning process and mitigation or compensatory actions where significant harm cannot be avoided (paragraph 2.6.1 of the MPS). - 3.4.1.2 NPS EN-3 and NPS EN-1 include guidance on what matters are to be considered in the assessment.
+- 3.4.1.1 Planning policy on offshore renewable energy Nationally Significant Infrastructure Projects (NSIPs), specifically in relation to fish and shellfish ecology, is contained in the Overarching National Policy Statement (NPS) for Energy (NPS EN-1; DECC, 2011a) and the NPS for Renewable Energy Infrastructure (NPS EN-3, DECC, 2011b). - 3.4.1.2 NPS EN-3 and NPS EN-1 include guidance on what matters are to be considered in the assessment.
 These are summarised in Table 3.1 and Table 3.2, respectively. - 3.4.1.3 NPS EN-3 also highlights a number of factors relating to the determination of an application and in relation to mitigation.
 These are summarised in Table 3.3 below.